 You must use Premiere Pro.
 Premiere Pro is the editing software you will use for your team stories so this is also an exercise in using PP and storing your files to the EVO Share server.

-If you don’t have a car, you can stay downtown or on campus.
+If you don’t have a car, you can stay downtown.
 If you have a car you must get off campus and preferably outside of downtown.

 Your project is due at 6 pm next Thursday.
 Your project must be done on Futures Lab computers, not your personal computer.